 The next evening on the same tree I found a big leaf-cutter ant worker that had been captured by a group of pseudoscorpions, but it had not been dragged under the bark, laying the action bare.
 The pseudoscorpions were gathered around its head and limbs, apparently sucking it dry, probably from punctures in the thin arthrodial membrane between segments.

-All of this amazed me and I had never heard about such behaviour, but it turns out something similar was documented by Zeh and Zeh in 1990.
-The species in this paper lives in family groups composed of adults and juveniles.
-The pseudoscorpions snag and retsrain the prey and the bigger juveniles bite the prey to deliver the venom.
+All of this amazed me and I had never heard about such behaviour, but it turns out something similar has been documented (see below).
+The species in these papers live in family groups composed of adults and juveniles.
+The pseudoscorpions snag and restrain the prey and the bigger juveniles bite the prey to deliver the venom.
 The whole group then feeds communally on the prey.
-Although this paper documents the behaviour there are still loads of questions, such as what adaptations do the adults have for restraining their relatively powerful prey?
+Although these studies document the behaviour there are still loads of questions, such as what adaptations do the adults have for restraining their relatively powerful prey?
 Where do they envenomate the prey?
 What is the composition of the venom?
 How is feeding organised?
-We collected several of the pseudoscorpions in alcohol and formalin so we’ll be able to answer a few of these questions.
+We collected several of the pseudoscorpions in alcohol, formalin and RNA-later so we’ll be able to answer a few of these questions.

 Here are some videos of the pseudoscorpions in action, first catching a large leaf-cutter ant worker and then a smaller ant that is quickly dragged bodily beneath the bark.
 Normally, the pseudoscorpions rely on prey blundering into their trap, but to get this footage we introduced prey to the gaps where we saw pseudoscorpion activity: